mayaanne/foundations/week-2/web-html-css-blog-primer.md

 [Week 2 Home](README.md)

-# Your Blog and Learning HTML and CSS primer and Setup
+# Your Blog - primer and setup

 ### Learning Competencies
 By the end of this primer, you should be able to
-- Understand the context for learning HTML and CSS
+- Understand the context for learning
 - Understand the purpose of your blog
-- Added a blog directory with template HTML
+- Add a blog directory with template HTML

 ## Summary
-Last week you set up the beginnings of your github pages blog (`username.github.io`).
-You'll be expanding this with HTML and CSS and Javascript, as you learn new material and solve new challenges.

-This week is about getting familiar with HTML and CSS and honing your GitHub and command line skills.
+This week is about getting familiar with HTML and CSS whilst honing your GitHub and command line skills.
+You'll be learning HTML and CSS through online resources and applying what you learn to your own blog website.

-The completion of your blog will go towards your Foundations assessment.
-However, its __really__ important to note that the assessment is not a like a website award competition, where first prize goes to the best looking site.
-Quite the contrary, we don't mind so much about what your blog looks like, but rather _how_ you engaged with the material; the quality of your reflections; How you identified obstacles and overcame them; whether you can demonstrate an understanding of the concepts and learning objectives; how frequently you engaged and staged commits.

-What your Blog is: A space where you demonstrate your skills in problem solving and reflections.
-What your Blog is not: A fancy looking, perfectly put together interface.
+You'll continue to build on your blog throughout the Foundations course.

 ## Exploration and Application